Comprehensive Guide to Buying and Building with Dell PowerEdge T330 Server

 • Good spec for beginners

-• Somewhat power efficient, idles at around 40W with no HDD and no dGPU installed (running stock cooling solution), with four 16TB Seagate EXOS drives and a MSI 1660 super installed it idles at around 80W (custom cooling solution)
+• Somewhat power efficient, it idles at around 40W with no HDD and no dGPU installed (running stock cooling solution); with four 16TB Seagate EXOS drives and an MSI 1660 super installed, it idles at around 80W (custom cooling solution).

 • Can hold up to eight 3.5″ HDDs, supports both SAS and SATA

-• Relatively low noise with the stock cooling solution, can be near silent with custom cooling solution (details in build/mod guide)
+• Relatively low noise with the stock cooling solution can be near silent with the custom cooling solution (details in build/mod guide)

-• Tower form factor, can be converted to rack mount with an adapter kit
+• The tower form factor can be converted to a rack mount with an adapter kit.

 • Enterprise remote access features

-• Good build quality, very heavy and built like a tank
+• Good build quality, is very heavy, and is built like a tank.

 Cons: